Paula Deen Breakfast Casserole (Easy Recipe)

 You can refrigerate uncooked casserole for up to 2 days, provided it’s covered.
 This is especially important if you add potatoes to the mix.

-Reheat it straight from the freezer in a 350-degree oven for 20 to 25 minutes.
+To Reheat: Reheat straight from the freezer in a 350-degree oven for 20 to 25 minutes.
+Or microwave chilled leftovers in 30-second intervals until hot.

 More Easy Breakfast Recipes You’ll Love